-IntServ and DiffServ present two alternative solutions of resolving QoS problems in the Internet.
-This paper talks about the design of Quality of Service (QoS) in IPv6 that provides support for IntServ and DiffServ Quality of Service.
+This draft addresses the design and implementation-specific issues pertaining to the Quality of Service (QoS) support in the Flow Label field of the IPv6 Base Header.
+It provides support for IntServ and DiffServ Quality-of-Service.
 Though the IPv6 Base Header has a 20-bit Flow Label field for QoS implementation purposes, it has not yet been exploited.
-Few Internet drafts give various definitions of the 20-bit Flow Label in IPv6, each with its own advantages and disadvantages.
-This paper provides an analysis of these definitions and subsequently suggests a specification, which in view of the author can provide an efficient Quality of Service using a hybrid approach.
+Very few Internet Drafts address these long-standing issues and attempt to present solutions in form of a clear specification of the 20-bit Flow Label in IPv6, each having its own advantages and disadvantages.
+This work attempts to provide an analysis of these definitions and subsequently suggests a modified IPv6 Flow Label specification, which in view of the authors can provide an efficient Quality-of-Service.